 Percent: Parts of 100%

-A percent is another way of expressing a part.
-Because whatever part the percent is of 100%, that is the part we mean.
+A percent is another way of naming a part.
+Because whatever part the percent is of 100%, that is the part we are naming.

 Since 50% is half of 100%, then 50% means half.
 50% of 12 -- half of 12 -- is 6.